Senior Assistant Psychologist in Birmingham

 Main duties of the job

-We are seeking a Senior Assistant Psychologist who will have the opportunity to work autonomously and take on significant responsibilities.
-You will work closely with the multi-disciplinary team.
+We are seeking a Senior Assistant Psychologist who will have the opportunity to work independently, under supervision, and take on significant responsibilities.
+You will work closely within the multi‑disciplinary team.

 The primary objective is to enhance the psychological care of service users who have complex mental health and behavioural needs.
 As a Senior Assistant Psychologist, you will provide psychological assessment, formulation and intervention under the supervision of a qualified Clinical Psychologist.
 You will also carry out administrative tasks related to clinical work, such as conducting audits, collecting statistics, and producing reports.